underyx/xss-demo/README.md

 To add a blogpost you need to log in with user *Administrator* and password *top-secret* .

-Then click on the link in the menu and fill out the form.
+Then click on the **Add Post** link in the menu and fill out the form.

+Currently there is no visual feedback to tell you you are logged in.
+But you can check your Browsers Developer Console to see that a Cookie was set.

 ### Searching